 Host: Lindsay Headings, Digital Marketing and Content Manager, Emerson

-Co-host: Jennifer Butsch, Regulatory Affairs Manager, Emerson
+Co-host: Jennifer Butsch, Director of Regulatory Affairs, Emerson

 Guest: Dr. Rajan Rajendran, Vice President of Systems Innovation Center and Sustainability, Emerson

 - 1:19 – Difference between today’s rated equipment efficiency and system efficiency

 - 2:54 – Systems of equipment performance in a building or homes in USA and overseas

 - 4:48 – What does decarbonization and building decarbonization mean?

 - 5:59 – Main ways to reduce carbon footprint (load reduction, lower global warming refrigerant, high energy efficiency systems)

 - 7:09 – Can one use an all-electric solution to decarbonize?

 - 9:33 – Why build a building model?